Conor McGregor Taunts While Floyd Mayweather Denies Any Fight Deal

 And according to Forbes, McGregor even obtained a boxing license from the state of California back in December.
 Mayweather was puzzled by the move because he is licensed to fight in Nevada.

-Dana White reportedly tried to facilitate a match up in January, offering McGregor and Mayweather $25 million each to take the match.
+Dana White reportedly tried to facilitate a matchup in January, offering McGregor and Mayweather $25 million each to take the match.
 While that was more than eight times the amount Conor was offered for his last UFC fight, it was substantially less than the amount Floyd was used to.
 Mayweather called White’s offer a joke at the time.

 Because Conor McGregor is contracted with the UFC, Dana White can’t be thrilled with the possibility that Conor would trade the octagon for the ring and risk potential injury.
-The UFC was dealt a significant blow to its star power when Ronda Rousey’s return to the octagon was stymied by a 48-second knock out by current women’s bantamweight champ, Amanda Nunes.
+The UFC was dealt a significant blow to its star power when Ronda Rousey’s return to the octagon was stymied by a 48-second knockout by current women’s bantamweight champ, Amanda Nunes.
 Rousey and McGregor have been the biggest PPV draws for the organization and without Ronda, Conor seems to have them in a chokehold.

 But Rousey was afforded more leeway in her last fight than McGregor has been given in the past.
 When Conor McGregor refused to do the press junket to promote his rematch against Nate Diaz, Dana White pulled him from the card.
 McGregor tried to use his popularity as leverage to get his way by first posting on social media that he was retiring and then going so far to congratulate Dana White on making the decision to put him back on the fight card even though White did no such thing.